rackerlabs/design-system/_component_design/tabset.md

 - Do not use tabs for primary navigation.
 - Clearly name tabs to differentiate them.
 Names should be short, scannable, and preferably one word.
 - Capitalize the first letter of each word in a tab name.
-- If needed, wrap tab names to a second line.
+- If necessary, wrap tab names to a second line.
 Truncate tab names that exceed two lines.

 {% endcolumn %}